Hogenesch Lab

 Molecular Circadian Clock

 Foundational work from the lab helped define the mammalian clock at the level of transcription factors and feedback architecture.
-This includes discovery and characterization of BMAL1/MOP3, work on NPAS2 and related PAS-domain clock components, and mechanistic studies of how core clock factors regulate downstream transcription.
+This includes discovery and characterization of BMAL1/MOP3, NPAS2, and BMAL2, together with several related bHLH-PAS domain genes.
+That early bHLH-PAS work also intersects the HIF-2alpha oxygen-sensing story, not just the clock story.
+Later work involved mechanistic studies of how these factors regulate downstream transcription.

 Circadian Biology of Clocks